stride3d/stride-website/README.md

 Releases are based on a stable `master` branch.
 Use of [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) is encouraged.

 Stride Website is _not_ released under a regular cadence; new updates arrive when maintainers fix issues or see enough changes that warrant a new releases.
-Sometimes we use prereleases to get feedbacks from the community.
+Sometimes we use pre-releases to get feedbacks from the community.

 ### Staging